Lac suis o. suillinum = Schweinemilch - Pig´s milk

 Wirkung: syphillitisch

-Allerlei: Sau lebt mit Bächlingen in Gruppen
+Allerlei: Sau lebt mit Bachlingen in Gruppen

 In Christian and many other traditions, pigs are considered unclean symbols of lust, greed, and gluttony.
-The pig, which wallows in the mud, symbolizes the complete enjoyment of almost all the sins of the flesh including sloth, selfishness, ignorance, and the above mentioned lust, greed, and gluttony.
-Far from being remorseful over
+The pig, which wallows in the mud, symbolizes the complete enjoyment of almost all

-these sins, the symbolic pig indulges an insatiable appetite for them.
-He enjoys the mud he is covered with and instead of wasting away, grows sleek with sin.
+the sins of the flesh including sloth, selfishness, ignorance, and the above mentioned lust, greed, and gluttony.
+Far from being remorseful over these sins, the symbolic pig indulges an insatiable appetite for them.
+He enjoys the mud he is covered with and, instead of wasting away, grows sleek with sin.
+It is a symbol of sensuality, the prosperity of the wicked, and the Devil.

 Around the world, pigs were associated with and sacrificed to fertility, mother, underworld, and agriculture gods and goddesses such as Isis, Demeter, Tiamat, Mars, and Phaea.
-In parts of the New World, pigs were believed capable of bringing rain, and consequently, fertility to the land.
-The European corn spirit had the appearance of a
+In parts of

-pig as did the Celtic Cerridwen or “Old White Sow.”
+“Old White Sow.”
 Pork was eaten in otherworldly places by visitors and by the gods.
 The infant, Zeus, was nursed by a pig.
+In Tibet, the “Diamond” or “Adamantine Sow” was revered as Vajtavarahi, the Queen of Heaven.

 In Ancient Egypt, the sky-goddess, Nut, was depicted as a sow suckling or swallowing her piglets which are the sun and the stars.
 According to their beliefs, Nut would swallow the stars every morning and vomit them into the sky every evening.
 She would also swallow her piglet, the sun, every evening and spit him out in the morning.
+In this way, the sun and the stars were reborn

-In this way, the sun and the stars were reborn each day before beginning their journeys across the sky.
+each day before beginning their journeys across the sky.
 In honour of Nut, Ancient Egyptians wore pig amulets.
+Another pig was thought to follow the evil god of darkness, Set, brother and

-Another pig was thought to follow the evil god of darkness, Set, brother and murderer of Osiris.
+murderer of Osiris.
 Black pigs were sacred to Set and thought to be malevolent.
 Early Egyptians kept, sacrificed, and occasionally ate pigs even though they considered them unclean enough to cause leprosy.

 After its birth the piglet has to take care of itself - break its own umbilical cord and get warm and dry, because the mother pig is somewhat of a passive parent.
 The father is absent, and when he tries to get near the piglets he is chased away.
 Male pigs live solitarily.